 Chief Executive Officer

-Katia Jones has been a steadfast presence at the Women’s Foundation for the State of Arizona (WFSA) since June 2021, initially joining as a vital member of the Development team.
+Katia Jones (she/her) has been a steadfast presence at the Women’s Foundation for the State of Arizona (WFSA) since June 2021, initially joining as a vital member of the Development team.
 With a rich background spanning over 20 years in development and donor relations, Katia played an instrumental role in driving WFSA’s impact statewide.
 Her dedication has been unwavering, leading to her promotion to the position of Chief Executive Officer, effective March 2024.

 In her previous role as VP of Community Mobilization, Katia’s hallmark was her enduring commitment to transparency and her ability to foster genuine connections throughout Arizona.
 She prides herself on nurturing authentic relationships and practicing Community-Centric Fundraising within WFSA’s Giving Collective and beyond.